ionic-team/ionic-docs/src/pages/developer-resources/guides/first-app-v4/theming.md

 ![v3-theming](/docs/assets/img/guides/first-app-v3/v3-theming.png)

-You can customize each color further by supplying a base and contract property.
+You can customize each color further by supplying a base and contrast property.
 Base acts as the background color and contrast acts as the text color for most components.
 This provides much more flexible control over your styles:

 ![v3-theming-colors](/docs/assets/img/guides/first-app-v3/v3-themeColors.png)